codezoned/ScriptsDump/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 Include a proper title of the Script that is being entered.

+Make sure you have:

+- [ ] Starred ScriptsDump!
+- [ ] Referred the issue number in the fixes title below.
+- [ ] Made a PR in Join_codezoned.
+- [ ] Join our discord server.

 Fixes # (issue)

 ## Type of change